 Professional counselors provide guidance on topics such as career choices, choosing a major, the job search, graduate school advising, as well as administer the Strong Interest Inventory.
-Students may make appointments for individual counseling or take advantage of our "walk-in hours".
-In addition, we have e-mail communication with students through a major specific database in which all of our events, workshops, information on employers, etc. are listed in the "Network Newswire" which is emailed every Thursday.
+Students may make appointments for individual counseling through Handshake or take advantage of our drop-in hours.
+In addition, we have e-mail communication with students through a major specific database in which all of our events, workshops, information on employers, etc. are listed in the UCC Update which is emailed every Sunday at 4PM.

 We maintain a database of full time, part time and summer jobs/internships.
 Students can view listings for jobs and internships 24/7.
 Handshake is our primary job posting resource and also manages the On Campus Recruiting Program.
 Students are encouraged to fill out a detailed profile, upload resumes and check often for the latest postings.

 Approximately 400 organizations visit campus each year to interview for full time and internship positions.
 The majority of the employers who participate in this program project a certain number of hires for the current year and will come to campus during the Fall or Spring semester.
 It is extremely important to be aware of application deadlines so your child does not miss any opportunities.

 Registration booklets for graduate school testing and preparation software are available.
 The Career Center Library houses resources useful in identifying programs and tools to aid in the application process.
 Workshops are also available to help students navigate the graduate school admission process.
 Pre-Law Advising is available through the Career Center, and an additional office in the College of Liberal Arts and Sciences assists students with Health Professions Advising.